t0mizwf26/AnalogsEnhancer/README.md

 ### 6) Diagonal Scaling Limiter

-That **"d=125"** from ``l=0,127,n,s=0,0;r=0,127,n,s=0,0;n;d=125``.
+The **"d=125"** from ``l=0,127,n,s=0,0;r=0,127,n,s=0,0;n;d=125``.
-Maybe it's confusing, but this should be useful in certain situations.

-In some software, the stick may have difficulty in reaching MAX in diagonal directions.
+In some software, the stick may have difficulty in reaching Max output in diagonal directions.
-Lowering the value should help by making the stick reach its diagonal MAX sooner.
-(For example, there are people reporting issues with PSP games using **Adrenaline**.)

-Or, if the stick is reaching MAX on diagonal directions too early, increasing this value might help.
+This DSL feature might be useful when trying to fix that.

+#### 6.1) How to configure DSL

-The default and **recommended value is 125** (means 1.25x).
+The **default and recommended value is 125** (means limited to 1.25x radius).
 (Using **0** here also means **125**.
 Just in case you want to change it back to default, but you forget what the value is.)

 The **Minimum** legit value is **100** (means 1.00x).
 The **Maximum** is **142** (means 1.42x, or "just above square root of 2").
 (Anything out of the min. ~ max. range will get **autocorrected to Minimum or Maximum**.)

+**Lowering** the value makes the stick reach its diagonal Max output earlier.
+(For example, there are people reporting issues with PSP games using **Adrenaline**.)

+**Increasing** the value could help when the stick is reaching Max on diagonal directions too early.

+#### 6.2) Note

+> This feature **only works with "Rescaling On"**.

-> You might have to change this value often if you have many games having this problem.
+> You might have to edit this value often if you have many games having problems.
-> If you find **"d=100"** works best for **Adrenaline**, leaving it at 100 will cause other games to reach MAX on diagonal directions too early.
+> For example, if you find **"d=100"** works best for **Adrenaline**, leaving it at 100 will cause other games to reach Max on diagonal directions too early.
-> Because those games might work best with **"d=125"**.
+> Since those games might work best with **"d=125"**.

-> Sorry, but there's no plan to implement "per-game profile".
+> There's no plan to implement "per-game profile" for AnalogsEnhancerKai.

 > Using "**Outer Dead Zone - Rescaling On**" could achieve a very similar fix.
 > However, it will compress/sacrifice useable range for non-diagonal directions.
-This "DSP" will not.
+> This "**DSP**" will not.

+#### 6.3) Some more details about DSL

-The root cause of the problem is about "**circularity**".
+The root cause of the problem is about "**stick circularity**".
 PC gamers might know that "[**Gamepad Tester - Test Circularity (spin joysticks slowly to test)**](https://hardwaretester.com/gamepad)".

-If you draw a circle using the stick's maximum tilt, software-wise speaking, it is not a perfect circle.
+If trying to draw a circle using the stick's maximum tilt, software-wise speaking, it will not be a perfect circle.
 Normally it's somewhere between a square and a circle, a square with rounded corners.

-An extreme example would be "**Outer Dead Zone - Rescaling Off (8-Way, "Axial Dead Zone")**", that's a square.
+An extreme example would be "**Outer Dead Zone - Rescaling Off (8-Way, "Axial Dead Zone")**".
+If all 8 "dots" are connected, that's a square.

-We have this in mind when doing rescaling, but the game/software might also be doing its own thing to make the square more like a circle.
+We need to have this "**circularity error**" in mind when doing "**Dead Zone with Rescaling On**", but some games might also be doing their own adjustments.
-When rescaling meets those games, then we have the problem.
+There might be problems when using "**Dead Zone with Rescaling On**" with those games.

 ## Understand & Customise Config File